dandedj/ai-pair/README.md

 ### How it works

+#### Pair Setup

+1. Install node.js
+2. Install dependencies: `npm install`
+3. Add API_KEYs to the ai_pair/.env file for the model types that you intend on running

+#### Sample project setup

+1. Install java
+2. Install gradle
+3. run `gradle build` to build the project (it should fail with compile errors, but not missing dependencies)

+#### Running the pair programmer

 Start the AI pair programmer by running the following command:
 ```
 node AIPair.js <root of project to be edited> [model name (optional)]